MinellaPersonalProjects/my-tech-teachings/content/blog/quick-look-vuetify-grids.md

 ##  The Vuetify Grid Trio: Containers, Rows and Columns

+The Vuetify Grid is made up of three major components : the Containers, Rows and Columns

 **Containers:** Think of this as a box that helps you organize and center your website's content.
 It can also make sure that your content looks good on different screens.